KongsbergDigital/kognitwin-databricks-specification/README.md

 }
 ```

 To generate data for this, a databricks notebook can be used.
 A python script send the cloud event is shown below.
+In this example, the payload is hardcoded, but in the real integration the data payload would come from any of the data sources available within databricks or databricks' connected sources.
 ```python
 from cloudevents.http import CloudEvent from cloudevents.conversion import to_structured